Palash90/site-assets/blogs/reinvent-computer/part1.md

 This question sent me back to my college days, when we crammed decades of computational research into four short years — and, as often happens, promptly forgot most of it after graduation.
 So, I decided to start fresh: to research the topic from the ground up and document the journey.

-This series will take us from the very first building blocks of computation all the way to the basics of machine learning.
+In this series, we’ll engineer the journey together—from the foundational building blocks of computation to the core principles of modern computation.
+Step by step, layer by layer.

 ---